sylikc/jpegview/current/readme.txt

 - Read ahead no longer turned off when failed to read one image
 - Fixed loading error of JPEGs with EXIF data and IDF1 section missing
 - Blending issues with nVidia cards fixed (hopefully now works correctly in all situations)
-- Fixed (sporadic) crash when deleting images permanently with the 'Del' key
+- Fixed (sporadic) crash when deleting images permanently with the 'Del' key or when executing other user commands
 - Registration of file extensions in Windows 8 improved.
 Consider however that Windows 8 protects the standard file associations.
 For changing these associations the 'Default programs' dialog of Windows 8 must be used.
 New features: